readium/architecture/locators/timeline.md

 With the values used for our sample, the result is (8/24 + 0,5*4/24) = 1/3 + 1/12 = 5/12.

 This value is not exact, because the unit used for calculating the size of spine items (bytes in a possibly encrypted file) is currently different from the unit used for calculating the progression in a spine item (pixels in a rendered web resource).
-Nevertheless, we can the  that the approximation is sufficient to provide a good experience to the user.
+Nevertheless, that approximation is sufficient to provide a good experience to the user.